tbl(1) — Linux manual page

 Tenth Edition Unix extension.

-v, V Set the vertical spacing to be used in a text block.
-This
+v, V Set the vertical spacing of a text block.
+An integer n

 w, W Set the column's minimum width.
-This modifier must be
+A number, either a

-(alternatively, follow the width with one or more spaces
+separation (alternatively, follow the width with one or

-or tabs).
-If no unit is specified, ens are assumed.
-This
+more spaces or tabs).
+If no unit is specified, ens are

-modifier sets the default line length used in a text
+assumed.
+This modifier sets the default line length used

 x, X Expand the column.
 After computing the column widths,